betaflight/betaflight/docs/Rx.md

 ### Serial RX

-See the Configuration document some some RX configuration examples.
+See the Serial chapter for some some RX configuration examples.

 For Serial RX enable `RX_SERIAL` and set the `serialrx_provider` CLI setting as follows.